How To Find Phase Shift From A Graph

 Connecting Phase Shift to Real‑World Phenomena

 In applications such as signal processing, vibrating strings, or population cycles, the horizontal displacement tells us when a particular event begins relative to a chosen reference time.
-Take this case: if a sound wave is modeled by
+To give you an idea, if a sound wave is modeled by

 [ y = \sin!\bigl(2\pi t - \frac{\pi}{2}\bigr), ]